 1918, 24 Jun: On 24/25, Madame Guérin was due to be in Topeka, Kansas but a misunderstanding about her official standing meant that the original plans were cancelled.
 She was representing Red Cross but she was also believed to be representing the ‘Fatherless Children of France’ organisation but, in fact, she was speaking on behalf of fatherless children of France.

 Plans for Madame Guérin to speak in Wichita, Kansas on 26/27 were also threatened but Madame Guérin went to Wichita on 24 and lectures were arranged for 27th – once the misunderstanding was resolved.

 1918, 26 Jun: Madame E. Guérin spoke to the Lincoln Commercial Club at noon instead.

-1918, 27 Jun: Madame Guérin spoke at 10 a.m. at Wichita City Library; at 1 p.m., to the members of the Co-operative club at the Wichita Club; and at 3p.m., she spoke to the women of the Eastern Star Red Cross auxiliary at the Rorabaugh work rooms.
+1918, 27 Jun: Madame Guérin spoke at 10 a.m. at Wichita City Library.
+A luncheon was given for her at the Witchita club.
+At 1 p.m., she spoke to the members of the Co-operative club at the Wichita Club and, at 3p.m., she spoke to the women of the Eastern Star Red Cross auxiliary at the Rorabaugh work rooms.

 1918, 31 Jun: Madame Guérin gave an evening lecture at the Auditorium in Topeka, Kansas.